 - We will go to Object Explorer and Connect to the SQL Server 2008.

 - Open the script created by going to File in SQL Server Management Studio →Open→File

 - Select the script file created and click on open to use the script in SSMS.

 - Change the script to define the location of the Database data and log files.

 - Execute the script on create the database on SQL Server 2008 instance

 - After the scripts have been executed successfully, refresh the database folder in Object Explorer of SSMS.

 - Click on the database to check if all the data has been successfully downgraded from SQL Server 2012 to SQL Server 2008 R2.

 In the blog, we have discussed about the error when user of SQL Server Database upgrades from lower and higher version and experiences that the application is not functioning properly.
 In such situations, we can use the scripts using Generate Scripts Wizard in higher version and execute the same scripts in lower version.
 The steps are given for the whole process of migrating SQL Server Database to lower version.
 It is advisable that users take backup of database before upgrading their SQL Server version.
-Since the migration process takes lots of time and storage, downgrading SQL Server Database should only be considered as last option or one can use SQL Server Database Migration tool to migrate SQL Server from higher to lower version.
+Since the migration process takes lots of time and storage, downgrading SQL Server Database should be done using a professional software to migrate SQL Server from higher to lower version.